AdobeDocs/campaign-classic.en/help/workflow/using/split.md

 1. You can specify the maximum number of records to be extracted from the target to create the subset.
 To do this, check the **[!UICONTROL Limit the selected records]** option and click the **[!UICONTROL Edit...]** link.

-   A wizard lets you choose the selection mode for records of this subset.
+   An assistant lets you choose the selection mode for records of this subset.
 The steps can be found in [Limiting the number of subset records](#limiting-the-number-of-subset-records).

    ![](assets/s_user_segmentation_partage4.png)